Radhe (upcoming film): Production

-Filming of this film was done in beautiful locations of Rajpipla in Gujarat.
+Filming of this film was done in locations of Rajpipla in Gujarat.

 The film is directed by Ritesh Thakur and produced by Neha Shree.
 The cinematography has been done by Yash Bhardwaj while choreography is by Rikki Gupta.
 Indrajeet is the writer, Sanjay R. Das is the editor, Hira Yadav is the action director and VFX is done by Sujit Chaudhary.

 Music

 The soundtrack of "Radhe" was composed by Ritesh Thakur with lyrics written by Fanindra Rao, Shyam Dehati, Rajesh Saranpuri, Arun Bihari and Shomdayal Sohra.
 It is produced under the "SRK Music label".